 Upon first glance, the Ekso™ bionic suit may appear as the stuff of science fiction: a rigid exoskeleton shaded with human form and the metallic sheen of a robot.
 Yet this remarkable creation, the work of Ekso Bionics, is quite real, and it’s changing the lives of individuals with any degree of lower extremity weakness.
 Ekso allows those who cannot walk alone to walk again.

 So many of us take standing and walking for granted, yet for those who cannot rise out of a wheel chair, those abilities mean everything.
 “The first time that I donned Ekso, I strapped the device on and I stood up.
 That was a defining moment,” says Amanda Boxtel in a video by Ekso Bionics.

 Over 20 years ago Amanda suffered a devastating spinal cord injury on a snowy Colorado ski slope.
 Since then she’s been in a wheel chair until Ekso Bionics made her a test pilot for its exoskeletal suit.

-After meeting Amanda, 3D Systems CEO Avi Reichental offered to have her Ekso refitted with 3D-printed components that would fit her better and incorporate her unique form into the exoskeleton design.
+After meeting Amanda, 3D Systems former CEO Avi Reichental offered to have her Ekso refitted with 3D printed components that would fit her better and incorporate her unique form into the exoskeleton design.
 At that point, 3D Systems began working with Ekso Bionics, using 3D printing to bring man and machine closer together.

 While function was the main consideration, the design team also wanted to visually connect Amanda’s body with the Ekso suit via an aesthetically pleasing design.
 The parts incorporate beautiful complex patterns, like muscle strands, with fluid contours.
 The striated pattern creates greater flexibility and ventilation channels as well.